atfortes/ImageMatchingChallenge2022/README.md

 More details on the implementation and experiments can be found in our [report](https://github.com/atfortes/ImageMatchingChallenge2022/blob/main/report.pdf).

+The solution notebook can also be found at Kaggle (with all the dependencies): https://www.kaggle.com/code/ferreiracardos10/imc-2022-final-submission.

 ## Examples

 Some inference examples, using images from famous monuments around the world.
 The colors of the resulting matches range from **green** for high-confidence matches to **red** for low-confidence matches.